toolness/nextjs-federalist-fun/README.md

 then run `npm run federalist` if you'd like to simulate Federalist branch builds on your own system.

+Note also that all links in generated pages need to be prefixed with the `BASEURL` environment variable, or else they will point to the wrong place on Federalist branch builds.
+See the source code in the `pages` directory for examples.

 [next.js]: https://github.com/zeit/next.js/
 [Federalist]: https://federalist.18f.gov
 [Hugo]: http://gohugo.io/